ssc-maire/AniMAIRE-public/README.md

 ## Calculating dose rates at any location in Earth's atmosphere

-The basic function for performing a run to calculate dose rates in `AniMAIRE` is the `run_from_spectra` function, which has the format:
+The primary function for performing a run to calculate dose rates in `AniMAIRE` is the `run_from_spectra` function, which has the format:

 ```
 def run_from_spectra(